peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int SimpleValue { get; }

-Gets the simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+Gets the simple value ID of this CBOR object, or -1 if the object is not a simple value.
+In this method, objects with a CBOR type of Boolean or SimpleValue are simple values, whether they are tagged or not.

 <b>Returns:</b>

-The simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+The simple value ID of this object if it's a simple value, or -1 if this object is not a simple value.

 <a id="TagCount"></a>
 ### TagCount